National parks rush to repair damage after shutdown

 Courtesy: CNN VAN

+During the 35-day government shutdown, some visitors to parks and other protected areas nationwide left behind messes and repairs that National Park Service officials are scrambling to clean up and repair as they brace for the possibility of another closure ahead of the busy Presidents Day weekend this month.

+Conservationists warn that damage to sensitive lands could take decades to recover.
+Even before the shutdown, national parks faced an estimated $12 billion maintenance backlog that now has grown.

-Visitors left human waste, piles of trash, graffiti, used unauthorized trails and damaged Joshua trees at the namesake park in California during the 35-day shutdown.
-Many of the parks went unstaffed, while others had skeleton crews with local governments and nonprofits contributing money and volunteers.
+Many of the parks went unstaffed during the shutdown, while others had skeleton crews with local governments and nonprofits contributing money and volunteers.

 National Park Service spokesman Mike Litterst in Washington, D.C., declined to provide a full accounting of the damage at more than 400 locations, saying it was isolated and most visitors took good care of the land.

-But conservationists warn that damage to sensitive lands could take decades to recover.
-Even before the shutdown, national parks faced an estimated $12 billion maintenance backlog that has now grown.
+But interviews with park officials and nonprofits that help keep parks running reveal a toll from people and winter storms when workers could not make fixes quickly.

 President Donald Trump has said another shutdown could start Feb.
-15 if he and Democratic leaders can't agree on funding for a U.S.-Mexico border wall, compounding the pressure the park service faces to catch up on repairs and maintenance.
+15 if he and Democratic leaders can't agree on funding for a U.S.-Mexico border wall, compounding pressure on the park service to catch up on repairs.

 Hiring seasonal workers who typically start in the spring as rangers, fee collectors and hiking guides also has been delayed.